ethyca/fides/README.md

 ## :bulb: Concepts

 Fides has two fundamental pieces at its core.
-The first is the its 4 data privacy types, and the second is the resources that are defined and described in terms of how they interact with the 4 data privacy types.
+The first is the 4 data privacy types, and the second is the resources that are defined and described in terms of their data privacy type composition.

-The 4 data privacy types that it defines, they are as follow:
+The 4 data privacy types are as follows:

 - Data Categories - _What_ kind of data is it?
 - Data Subjects - _Who's_ data is it?
 - Data Uses - _How_ is it being used?
 - Data Qualifiers - How _identifiable_ is it?

-With these 4 privacy types defined, other resources can now be defined within the context of these data privacy types, for instance:
+With the data privacy types defined, additional resources can now be defined within their context, for instance:

 - Dataset - Defined as a combination of Data Categories and Data Qualifiers
 - System - Defined as a list of declarations comprising all 4 data privacy types
 - Policy - Defined as a list of rules comprising all 4 data privacy types, specifiying which combinations are either permitted or forbidden

-Using these primitives as well as some addiitional abstractions for syntactic sugar, Fides allows comprehensive declaration of an organization's entire datascape.
+Using these primitives as well as some addiitional abstractions for syntactic sugar, Fides facilitates comprehensive privacy annotations for entire datascapes.

 ## :rocket: Getting Started